This post may contain affiliate links. Please read our disclosure policy.

 - Salt & pepper to taste

-- Heat the olive oil in a large pot on medium-high heat.
+- Heat the olive oil in a large pot over medium-high heat.
 Add the onion and sauté until it's lightly browned (5-7 minutes).

-- Add the celery, carrots, little potatoes, veg broth, water, and Italian seasoning.
+- Add the celery, carrots, potatoes, broth, water, and Italian seasoning.
 Increase the heat to high and bring to a gentle boil.
-Reduce heat to medium-low and cover the pot with the lid slightly ajar.
-Let the soup simmer for 10 minutes.
+Reduce heat to medium-low and cover the pot with the lid slightly open.
+Simmer for 10 minutes.

 - Add the turkey meat and allow the soup to simmer for another 10 minutes or so.

 - Stir in the cream and season with salt & pepper to taste.

 - You don’t need to use baby potatoes… regular ones are fine as long as the weight is similar.
 I just find them easy.